Aliases for DUOX1 Gene

 GeneCards Summary for DUOX1 Gene

 DUOX1 (Dual Oxidase 1) is a Protein Coding gene.
 Diseases associated with DUOX1 include Adrenal Rest Tumor.
-Among its related pathways are Amine-derived hormones and Metabolism.
+Among its related pathways are Metabolism and Amine-derived hormones.
 GO annotations related to this gene include calcium ion binding and heme binding.
 An important paralog of this gene is DUOX2.

 UniProtKB/Swiss-Prot for DUOX1 Gene

 Generates hydrogen peroxide which is required for the activity of thyroid peroxidase/TPO and lactoperoxidase/LPO.
 Plays a role in thyroid hormones synthesis and lactoperoxidase-mediated antimicrobial defense at the surface of mucosa.
 May have its own peroxidase activity through its N-terminal peroxidase-like domain.